Analysis | Giuliani boasts about finally providing evidence of fraud (which doesn’t appear to be evidence of fraud)

 Even if Trump were to pull an upset in Georgia, it wouldn’t really matter for anything other than bragging rights.
 The state’s 16 electoral votes are insignificant to the actual results, given that flipping them from Biden to Trump would simply narrow Biden’s electoral college victory.

 But the reality of success has not been one of the bounds of Trump’s effort to allege fraud in a smattering of states, an effort now spearheaded by his attorney Rudolph W. Giuliani.
-Giuliani’s been crisscrossing the country attending informal hearings held by sympathetic lawmakers, hoping to make the sort of splash on the local scene that he’s failed to make nationally.
+Giuliani has been crisscrossing the country attending informal hearings held by sympathetic lawmakers in the hope of making the sort of splash on the local scene that he has failed to make nationally.

 The reason for that is simple: The campaign has not yet managed to produce any real evidence of wide-scale fraud.
 It has lots of things it presents as evidence, including scads of affidavits from allies alleging that they witnessed dubious-seeming things, but experts and judges have repeatedly and universally dismissed those claims as wrong, biased or insufficient.
 To date, the campaign has done little more than throw smoke bombs and insist there’s a fire.